What is Grignard Reagent?

 - Mechanism of formation of Grignard reagent –Chemistry.stackexchange.com

-- Grignard reagent as reducing agent – Drmarkforeman.wordpress.com
+- Grignard reagent as a reducing agent – Drmarkforeman.wordpress.com

 - Applications of Grignard reagents – Alfa.com